cscart/docs/en/cscart_addons/addons/remove_vendor_products/index.rst

 .. note:: Without previous searching of the products, pressing Remove found product button will launch the **all** products removing process.

-In order to remove vendor’s products from Multivendor Admin Panel, open vendor’s products page and press Remove vendor products or Remove found products buttons, wich will be available when the relative privilege is active:
+In order to remove vendor’s products from Multivendor Admin Panel, open vendor’s products page and press Remove Products or Remove found products buttons, wich will be available when the relative privilege is active:

 .. fancybox:: img/rvp5.png
     :alt:  Multivendor Admin Panel